 - Is there any highway noise that may end up becoming a nuance?

-- How is the walk-ability of the area both inside and out of the retirement community?
+- How is the walkability of the area both inside and out of the retirement community?

 - Are there churches or synagogues nearby that suit your religious needs?

-- If you have a dog is there a park nearby?
+- If you have a dog, is there a park nearby?

 These are all things worth finding out about when you are purchasing into an over 55 retirement community.
 You only have one shot at getting this right.
 Selling again in a couple of years is probably not on your radar.
 Here are even more neighborhood details to be thinking about.
 Knowing the neighborhood is important!

-While choosing the 55 and over community, you will be happy with could depend largely on your surroundings, don’t underestimate the importance of the home or condominium you choose to live in!
+While choosing the 55 and over community you will be happy with could depend largely on your surroundings, don’t underestimate the importance of the home or condominium you choose to live in!
 Over 55 housing often has different features and perks than you would find in traditional housing.

 For example, are the doorways in the home set up for easy access with a wheelchair?
-While nobody wants to think about this kind of things, it could become necessary somewhere down the line.
-Maybe due to health or injury concerns you need a first-floor master bedroom, so you are not going up and down stairs?
+While nobody wants to think about this kind of thing, it could become necessary somewhere down the line.
+Maybe due to health or injury concerns, you need a first-floor master bedroom, so you are not going up and downstairs?
 Are the baths handicap accessible?

 Most retirement communities will want to verify that you are a good fit before you are allowed to join.
 The more exclusive the community, the more thoroughly it will scrutinize you.

 You can also ask management directly.
 Find out what they are looking for before you apply, so you can prepare and increase your odds of acceptance.

 If you are a senior purchasing a retirement home, it is certainly possible you are paying cash.
 If that’s not the case, it is important to understand your financial options.

 Reverse mortgages can be a great loan product under those circumstances.
 Make sure, however, that you understand reverse mortgage pros and cons.
 If you are over 62 years of age, it’s a financing option worth looking into.
 Reverse mortgages are not for everyone.
 Be sure you speak to someone reputable when looking for this kind of financing.

 There have been periods of time where this kind of housing flooded the market, causing market values to drop.
-Make sure you speak to a top local real estate professional who can guide you on the projected re-sale value.
-Is purchasing an over 55 property a good idea in the location you are thinking about?
-Doing your homework is wise.
+Make sure you speak to a top local real estate professional who can guide you on the projected resale value.

 Assisted living vs. over 55 housing.

 One last important point worth mentioning – there is a big difference between assisted living and traditional over fifty-five housing.
-When people hear the words “retirement community” different things can come to mind.
+When people hear the words “retirement community,” different things can come to mind.
 This is a great article that explains the various types of senior housing choices.
 Assisted and residential care homes are not the same things as an over 55 development.

 Additional helpful articles surrounding housing choices

 About the Author: The above Real Estate information on the home tips for buying into a 55 and older community was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.